Part 2 of this retrospective focuses on 2010, when things got bigger and better thanks to a little help from Apple and some big ideas from developers.

 Then came the Apple Announcement on 7th June which changed everything.
 The iPhone 4 was born and in the hands of gamers by mid July, sporting a brand new Retina Display and faster processor.
 Games developers were quick to get on board and soon gamers saw the benefits of having an HD display for games.
 The speedy processor also meant that complicated games ran smoother too.

-Despite the growing number of quality iPhone 4games now appearing, the winner of ‘most active developer 2010’ really belonged to one company: Gameloft.
+Despite the growing number of quality games now appearing, the winner of ‘most active developer 2010’ really belonged to one company: Gameloft.
 Let’s Golf 2 improved on their winning cartoon Golf game in so many ways and couldn’t fail to put a smile on faces,Gangstar: Miami Vindication improved likewise on West Coast Hustle and moved even closer to being a full on GTA rival for the format and Real Football 2011 bravely took on FIFA 11 in a head-to-head grudge match which saw EA’s franchise narrowly take the lead, though Gameloft’s footie game had the added benefit of being online from the start.

 Ultimate Spider-man: Total Mayhem brought the webbed super-hero to the iPhone in a fun action arcade game and Star Battalion provided a Star Wars style story with frantic space battles, all in High Definition Retina-vision.